-On June 21, 2016 Trial Chamber VII sentenced Mr. Bemba to 18 years in prison.
-The defense argued that the eight years Mr. Bemba has spent in ICC detention since his arrest is sufficient time served.
+On June 21, 2016 Trial Chamber VII sentenced Bemba to 18 years in prison.
+The defense argued that the eight years Bemba has spent in ICC detention since his arrest is sufficient time served.
 The prosecution argued that the gravity of the crime warranted a 25 year sentence.
-The 18-year sentence is the longest to-date handed down by ICC judges, and both the prosecution and defense are appealing the sentencing decision.
+The 18-year sentence had been the longest to-date handed down by ICC judges, and both the prosecution and defense appealed the sentencing decision.

-On November 20, 2013, Pre-Trial Chamber II issued a warrant of arrest under seal for five individuals: Mr. Bemba; his lead defense lawyer Aimé Kilolo-Musamba; his case manager Jean-Jacques Mangenda Kabongo; Congolese Member of Parliament Fidèle Babala Wandu; and defense witness Narcisse Arido.
-All five, including Mr. Bemba, are charged with offenses against the administration of justice on the basis of their individual criminal liability.
+On November 20, 2013, Pre-Trial Chamber II issued a warrant of arrest under seal for five individuals: Bemba; his lead defense lawyer Aimé Kilolo-Musamba; his case manager Jean-Jacques Mangenda Kabongo; Congolese Member of Parliament Fidèle Babala Wandu; and defense witness Narcisse Arido.
+All five, including Bemba, are charged with offenses against the administration of justice on the basis of their individual criminal liability.
 The alleged crimes include producing and filing false or forged documents, instructing witnesses to give false testimony, and transferring money to several defense witnesses.

 The suspects in the witness tampering case made initial appearances before the court between December 2013 and March 2014.
-Mr. Bemba remains in ICC custody, and his four co-accused were granted interim release in October 2014.
+Until June 15, 2018, Bemba remained in ICC custody, and his four co-accused were granted interim release in October 2014.

-On November 11, 2014 Pre-Trial Chamber II confirmed charges against Mr. Bemba and his associates for corruptly influencing 14 witnesses involved in his main trial.
+On November 11, 2014 Pre-Trial Chamber II confirmed charges against Bemba and his associates for corruptly influencing 14 witnesses involved in his main trial.
 The judges dismissed the charges relating to the production and filing of false or forged documents.
 The trial against the five individuals began before Trial Chamber VII on September 29, 2015, and the evidence phase concluded on April 29, 2016.
 The majority of witness testimony was in closed session.
-Trial Chamber VII found Mr. Bemba and his associates guilty on March 22, 2017.
-Mr. Bemba been sentenced for one additional year to his imprisonment and fined EUR 300,000, to be paid to the Court within 3 months of its decision.
+Trial Chamber VII found Bemba and his associates guilty on March 22, 2017.
+Bemba been sentenced for one additional year to his imprisonment and fined EUR 300,000, to be paid to the Court within 3 months of its decision.
 The fine sentence thereafter transferred to the Trust Fund for Victims.